 It’s tough to compare goalies from such a wide span of years.
 There’s the difference in goalie equipment–smaller, minimal, less protective equipment vs. larger, stronger, more modern equipment and facemasks.
 Plus, there’s the difference in sticks, curved blades and conditioning through time.

 Felix “The Cat” Potvin finished third in voting for the Calder Trophy for his rookie season (behind Teemu Selanne and Joe Juneau) in 1992-93.
 He led the Maple Leafs to two consecutive Conference Finals (1998 and 1999), helping win over a generation of fans.
 He didn’t win any hardware and his stats weren’t stellar, but neither was the team in front of him.
 He routinely stood on his head to keep the team competitive.

 Like most goaltenders, Ed Belfour was odd.
 But he was also very effective, fearless and got the job done.
 The undrafted Manitoba native bounced around the league, signing with the Leafs in the twilight of his career as an unrestricted free agent in 2002.
 He finished his Maple Leafs career with a record of 93-61-15.
-He ranks 13th all-time in games played for the Leafs but is tied for eighth in all-time wins.
+He ranks 14th all-time in games played for the Leafs but is ninth in all-time wins.
 He was inducted into the Hockey Hall of Fame in 2011.

 Now, on to the top three.

 Save Percentage (SV%): .910